Real-Time Dynamics in Two Dimensions with Tensor Network States via Time-Dependent Variational Monte Carlo

 \section{Abstract}

 Reliably simulating two-dimensional many-body quantum dynamics with projected entangled pair states (PEPS) has long been a difficult challenge.
 In this work, we overcome this barrier for low-energy quantum dynamics by developing a stable and efficient time-dependent variational Monte Carlo (tVMC) framework for PEPS.
-By analytically removing all gauge redundancies of the PEPS manifold and exploiting tensor locality, we obtain a numerically well-conditioned stochastic reconfiguration equation amenable to robust solution using the efficient Cholesky decomposition, enabling long-time evolution in previously inaccessible regimes.
-We explain how the difficulties associated with the traditional PEPS algorithms for dynamics are naturally resolved within tVMC.
-We demonstrate the power and generality of the method through four representative real-time problems in two dimensions: (I) chiral edge propagation in a free-fermion Chern insulator; (II) fractionalized charge transport in a fractional Chern insulator; (III) vison confinement dynamics in the Higgs phase of a $\mathbb{Z}_2$ lattice gauge theory coupled to Higgs field; (IV) fractionalized charge transport in a fractional Chern insulator; and (V) superfluidity and critical velocity in interacting bosons.
-All simulations are performed on $12\times 12$ or $13\times 13$ lattices with evolution times $T = 10$ to $12$ using modest computational resources --- 1 to 5 days on a single GPU card.
+By analytically removing all gauge redundancies of the PEPS manifold and exploiting tensor locality, we obtain a numerically well-conditioned tVMC equation, yielding robust solutions using the efficient Cholesky decomposition.
+This enables long-time evolution in previously inaccessible regimes.
+We explain how the difficulties in the traditional approach, particularly those associated with gauge redundancies, are resolved within tVMC.
+We demonstrate the power and generality of the method through five representative real-time local quench dynamics in two dimensions: (I) chiral edge propagation in a free-fermion Chern insulator; (II) vison propagation in a pure $\Z_2$ gauge theory; (III) vison confinement dynamics in a $\mathbb{Z}_2$ lattice gauge theory coupled to Higgs field; (IV) fractionalized charge transport in a fractional Chern insulator; and (V) superfluidity and critical velocity in interacting bosons.
+All simulations are performed on $\ge 10\times 10$ lattices with evolution times beyond $T = 10$ using modest computational resources.
 Where exact benchmarks exist (case I), PEPS–tVMC matches free-fermion dynamics with high accuracy up to $T = 12$.
 In addition, we also simulate the paradigmatic dynamics of the Ising model following a global quench at the critical transverse field, and obtain, with modest bond dimension, agreement with previous results.
 These results demonstrate PEPS–tVMC as a practical and versatile tool for real-time quantum dynamics in two dimensions.
 The method significantly extends the reach of classical tensor-network simulations for studying elementary excitations in quantum many-body systems in real-time and provides a valuable computational counterpart to emerging quantum simulators.
 As a by-product in the development, we also present a new form of minSR, which is more stable and offers a new perspective on tVMC.